 The USC coding bootcamp instructors were all pulled from cutting-edge businesses and have decades of collective experience tackling and resolving programming issues.
 You’ll encounter teachers who’ve worked in startups and some who work in enterprise-level companies, and they all work to make sure that you get the training you need.
 You’ll have access to tutors and extra lessons, as well—everybody in the school wants you to succeed.

 When you’ve finished your research and have picked your bootcamp, the fun really kicks into high gear.
-You’ll go through an entrance interview for bootcamp so they can verify you are a serious and prepared student first, and after that, you’ll get to start working on the whys and wherefores of your course, including selecting a class schedule.
+You’ll go through an entrance interview for the USC Viterbi Data Analytics Bootcamp so they can verify you are a serious and prepared student first, and after that, you’ll get to start working on the whys and wherefores of your course, including selecting a class schedule.
 You’ll want to pick a schedule that gets you through the class at a good rate but doesn’t impact your personal life too greatly.

 USC Viterbi bootcamp currently offers part-time schedules, which work well for most students and allow you to attend classes while holding down a full-time gig.
 As a USC bootcamp student, you’ll be in class ten hours a week and will complete the entire course in twenty-four weeks.
 Your classes are held on Monday and Wednesday evenings and Saturday mornings to allow working folks to attend.

 The USC bootcamp was developed through a partnership between the university and Trilogy Education Services.
-To find out more on Trilogy, take a listen to this episode of the Breaking into Startups podcast.
-It features a conversation with Trilogy founder and CEO Dan Somer and looks at where he sees alternative education going in the future.
 Because coding bootcamps have gained increased attention, people have started to look at the schools’ curricula, which can be quite different depending on the school you attend.

 The battle isn’t over once you’ve completed your coursework and received your certificate, of course.
 You’ll still need to find a good programming gig to put all of your new-found developer chops to good use and get the most out of your course.
 To make sure that their students have rewarding careers, the best schools include robust career services along with their classroom offerings.
 When you job hunt with a school’s career office at your back, you can open doors that remain shut to other job seekers.